nukisman/reupdate/README.md

 ### Motivation

+Typically, the state changes less frequently than it is read.

 To avoid extra re-evaluations (and re-rendering) with `redux`, `reselect`, `react` and others we should return same reference to the (maybe nested) state when it was updated but actually not changed (some isDeepEqual(state, nextState) gives true).

 ### Problem